NTKHarry/MediaEval2025_NewsImage/README.md

 	|  |_ …
 	|_ …

+Image retrieval and generation have two subtasks each (for details, see the task [overview paper](https://github.com/Informfully/Challenges/blob/main/documents/newsimages_task_overview_paper.pdf)).
-You are requested to provide **at least one** approach for both the large and small subtasks.
+You are requested to provide **at least one** approach for both the large and the small subtasks.
 When creating a submission for the large subtask (e.g., "GEN_SD_LARGE"), please include/keep the image recommendation that this approach makes for IDs that are in the small subtask.

-If you do not want to make a separate submission for the small challenge subtask, you can simply create a copy of the submissions for the large task, omitting any irrelevant IDs, and changing only the suffix (e.g., "GEN_SD_SMALL" is a based on "GEN_SD_LARGE" but only includes recommendations for IDs of the small subtask).
+If you do not want to make a separate submission for the small challenge subtask, you can simply create a copy of the submissions for the large task, omitting any irrelevant IDs, by changing only suffix (e.g., "GEN_SD_SMALL" is a based on "GEN_SD_LARGE" but only includes recommendations for IDs of the small subtask).
 Please note that approach names between the small and large subtasks cannot be shared unless it is precisely the same approach (i.e., the same image recommendations).
-If there are small variations between the two, you need to give the approach a new name.
+If there are small variations between the two, you need to give the approach a new name and clearly document this.

-The image format must be PNG, with target dimensions of 460x260 pixels (i.e., landscape orientation).
+The image format must be PNG, with target dimensions of 460x260 pixels (landscape orientation).
 This applies to both generated and retrieved images.
 If you generate the images with tools like ComfyUI and you edit them afterwards (e.g., for cropping), make sure the workflow **remains** embedded.

 ## Working Notes Paper